 Monteagle (Marion County portion)

 Monteagle straddles three counties: Grundy (where the majority of residents live), Franklin, and Marion.
-The town incorporated in 1962 and operates under a General Law Mayor-Aldermanic charter.
+The town incorporated effective February 1, 1962 under a General Law Mayor-Aldermanic charter.
 The Board of Mayor and Aldermen meets on the last Tuesday of each month at 6:00 p.m. at Town Hall.
-As of 2025, the certified population was 1,393 with 34 municipal employees.
+As of 2025, the certified population was 1,393 with thirty-four municipal employees (per the MTAS Monteagle profile).

 Marion County's portion of Monteagle lies along the western edge of the plateau where I-24 makes the climb that truckers nationwide know as "Monteagle Mountain."
-The town's identity is shaped by the Monteagle Sunday School Assembly, a continuously operating Chautauqua community since 1882, and by its role as the I-24 service corridor between Chattanooga and Nashville.
+The town's identity is shaped by the Monteagle Sunday School Assembly, the Chautauqua community established on the mountain in 1882, and by its role as the I-24 service corridor between Chattanooga and Nashville.

 Because Monteagle's government serves all three county portions as a single municipality, Marion County residents of Monteagle vote in town elections alongside their Grundy and Franklin County neighbors.
 The current mayor is Greg Maloof, with a term through 2026.